aiwen324/club-event-webpage/README.md

 ### To Browse an Announcement

-On the home page, scroll down or hit the _Announcements_ button on the navigation bar to see a list of current announcements.
+On the home page, scroll down to see a list of current announcements.
 Hit any item in the list to see the contents of the announcement.

 ### Viewing an Annoucement as a General User